War Artists' Advisory Committee: Aims and objectives

 The stated aim of the WAAC, and the War Artists Advisory Scheme, which it ran, was:

 Clark, then director of the National Gallery, was the driving force behind the establishment of the committee.
 The advent of World War II saw many artists cease working and lose their incomes as commercial galleries closed, private commissions ceased and the art schools reduced their teaching or closed altogether.
-This led Clark to fear artists’ unemployment, and he sought to keep artists engaged with wartime commissions, aiming for an contemporary artistic record of the war.
-Clark also led the Pilgrim Trust’s Recording Britain watercolour scheme which was devised as a pictorial Doomsday Book of British life before an anticipated German invasion.
+This led Clark to fear artists' unemployment, and he sought to keep artists engaged with wartime commissions, aiming for a contemporary artistic record of the war.
+Clark also led the Pilgrim Trust's Recording Britain watercolour scheme which was devised as a pictorial Domesday Book of British life before an anticipated German invasion.
 Clark later admitted that he hoped to prevent artists from being killed on active service.
 Clark's lobbying for Government support for artists at the outset of the war directly led to the formation of the WAAC.
 The primary purpose of the committee was officially propaganda and keeping up public morale with art exhibitions, which were staged at the National Gallery.
 Showing British war art in North America during 1941 was aimed at persuading the United States to lend economic and military support to Britain at a time of American neutrality.